Psychologist becomes first person in Peru to die by euthanasia after fighting in court for years

 “I want to accede to euthanasia when I can no longer sustain suffering in life,” she said.
 “And when I decide to bid farewell to my loved ones in peace and with tranquility.”

 Only a handful of countries have legalized euthanasia, including Canada, Belgium and Spain.
-Some U.S. states including Maine and Oregon allow physician-assisted suicide, where a doctor provides a terminally ill patient with the means to end life.
+Some U.S. states, including Maine and Oregon, allow physician-assisted suicide, where a doctor provides a terminally ill patient with the means to end their life.

 Follow AP's coverage of Latin America and the Caribbean at https://apnews.com/hub/latin-america